pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html)
 Are Amazon EC2 instances that run in a virtual private cloud (VPC) on `hardware` that's `dedicated` to a `single customer`.
 Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single-payer account. `Note` that Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances.

-Dedicated Hosts allow you to use your existing per-socket, per-core, or per-VM software licenses, including Windows Server, Microsoft SQL Server, SUSE, and Linux Enterprise Server

 ## [Dedicated Host](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html)
-Is a `physical server` with EC2 instance capacity fully dedicated to your use
+Is a `physical server` with EC2 instance capacity fully dedicated to your use.

+Dedicated Hosts allow you to `use your existing per-socket, per-core, or per-VM software licenses, including Windows Server, Microsoft SQL Server, SUSE, and Linux Enterprise Server`.

 - Dedicated Hosts `allow` you to `use` your `existing software licenses` on EC2 instances.
 With a Dedicated Host, you have ``visibility and control`` over how ``instances`` are placed on the server.
 - Dedicated Hosts allow you to use your existing `per-socket`, `per-core`, or `per-VM software licenses`, including `Windows Server`, `Microsoft SQL Server`, `SUSE`, and `Linux Enterprise Server`.

 Reference: [Dedicated Hosts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-overview.html#dedicated-hosts-dedicated-instances)

 ## [AWS CloudHSM (Hardware Security Module)](https://docs.aws.amazon.com/cloudhsm/latest/userguide/clusters.html)
 CloudHSM provides `tamper-resistant hardware` that is `available` in `multiple Availability Zones` (AZs), ensuring `high availability` and `durability of the keys`.